What is the right season to see whales?

 I am pregnant, can I join the tour?

-Yes, you are able to join our Classic tour, although we do recommend asking about weather conditions and sea state before embarking as pregnant women can often be more vulnerable to sea sickness.
+You are able to join our Classic tour, although we do recommend asking about weather conditions and sea state before embarking as pregnant women can often be more vulnerable to sea sickness.
 Pregnant women are not advised to join our Express tour.

 What is the minimum age for children to go alone on a tour?